 First-degree burns: These are superficial burns that involve only the epidermis or outer layer of skin.
 They are the most common and minor of all burns.
 The skin is reddened and extremely painful, but the burn will heal on its own without scarring within two to five days.
 There may be peeling of the skin and temporary discoloration.

 Second-degree burns: These occur when the first layer of skin is burned through and the second layer, the corium, is damaged but the burn does not pass through underlying tissues.
 The skin is moist and there will be a deep intense pain, reddening, blisters and a mottled appearance to the skin.
 These burns are considered minor if they involve less than 15 percent of the body surface in adults and less than 10 percent in children.
-Second degree burns will heal themselves and produce very little scarring when treated with reasonable care.
+Second-degree burns will heal themselves and produce very little scarring when treated with reasonable care.
 Healing is usually complete within three weeks.
 Second-degree burns covering more than 30% of the body are serious or complex burns.

 Third-degree burns: These burns involve all skin layers.
 These are the most serious of all burns and are usually charred black and include areas that are dry and white.
 Third-degree burns may be very painful, but some victims feel little or no pain because the nerve endings have been destroyed.
 This type of burn may require skin grafting.
 When third-degree burns heal, dense scars form.

 Our attorneys understand burn injuries may result in a tremendous amount of pain and emotional trauma.
 The burn injury attorneys at Madalon Law can help determine if your injury was due to negligence.
 Contact our Miami, Fort Lauderdale, or West Palm Beach office today for your free consultation.